konveyor/move2kube/docs/tutorials/ui-local-workflow.md

     Next Steps
     ----------
-    * Copy the source directory into the containers folder for packaging as containers using "copysource.sh <SRC_DIR>"
     * Build your images using "buildimages.sh"
     * Push images to registry "pushimages.sh <REGISTRY_URL> <REGISTRY_NAMESPACE>"
     * Use "deploy.sh" to deploy your artifacts into a kubernetes cluster.

-    IMPORTANT!!: If you used the UI for translation then "copysources.sh" may copy to the wrong folder.
-    This is a limitation of the beta version.
-It should be fixed in future versions of move2kube-ui.
-    In the meantime you can either:
-    - copy the sources to the appropriate folders inside "./containers/" manually. "./containers/" has
-      the same folder structure as the sources folder so simply copy the appropriate source files/folders
-      to the corresponding folders inside "./containers/".
-    - move the sources into a directory with the same name and then try copysources with that.
-      Example: if sources is a folder called "foo" you might try moving it into "foo/foo/foo" and then
-      doing "./copysources.sh path/to/foo/".
-This will require you to read "copysource.sh" and have some knowledge
-      of how "cp -r" works in order to get it right.
     ```

-2. The source folder `language-platforms` can be obtained by extracting the [language-platform.zip](https://github.com/konveyor/move2kube-demos/raw/main/samples/language-platforms.zip).
-Create a folder `source` and create a sub-folder `language-platforms` within the `source` folder.
-Now paste the extracted `language-platforms` folder inside `source/language-platforms` folder.
-Then, our source artifacts will be inside `source/language-platforms/language-platforms`.

-3. We will now run the `copysources.sh` script and provide path to the above `source` folder.

-    ```console
-    vmapps $ ./copysources.sh path/to/source
-    ```

-4. Next we run the *buildimages.sh* script.
+2. Next we run the *buildimages.sh* script.
 This step may take some time to complete.

     ```console
     vmapps $ ./buildimages.sh
     ```

-5. Now using the *pushimages.sh* script we can push our applications images to the registry that we specified during the *translate* phase.
+3. Now using the *pushimages.sh* script we can push our applications images to the registry that we specified during the *translate* phase.
 For this step, you are required to log in to the Docker registry.
 To log in to IBM Cloud `us.icr.io` registry refer [here](https://cloud.ibm.com/docs/Registry?topic=Registry-registry_access#registry_access_apikey_auth_docker).

     ```console
     vmapps $ ./pushimages.sh